Beto, Bentz, Becas: The Surprising Cross-Lingual Effectiveness of BERT: Tasks

 \subsection{Document Classification}

-We use MLDoc \cite{schwenk2018corpus}, a balanced subset of the Reuters corpus covering 8 languages for document classification.
+We use MLDoc \cite{schwenk-li-2018-corpus}, a balanced subset of the Reuters corpus covering 8 languages for document classification.
 The 4-way topic classification task decides between CCAT (Corporate/Industrial), ECAT (Economics), GCAT (Government/Social), and MCAT (Markets).
 We only use the first two sentences\footnote{We only use the first sentence if the document only contains one sentence.
-Document are segmented into sentences with NLTK \cite{perkins2014python}.} of a document for classification.
+Documents are segmented into sentences with NLTK \cite{perkins2014python}.} of a document for classification due to memory constraint.
 The sentence pairs are provided to the mBERT encoder.
 The task-specific classification layer is a linear function mapping $h^{12}_0 \in \calR^d_h$ into $\calR^4$, and a softmax is used to get class distribution.
-Document classification is evaluated by classification accuracy (ACC).
+We evaluate by classification accuracy.